chrisweb/rehype-github-alerts/README.md

 # rehype-github-alerts

-rehype plugin to create alerts (admonitions/callouts), mimicking the way alerts get rendered on github.com
+rehype plugin to create alerts (admonitions/callouts), mimicking the way alerts get rendered on github.com, currently three types of alerts are supported:

+> [!NOTE]
+> I'm a note :wave:

+> [!IMPORTANT]
+> I'm important

+> [!WARNING]
+> I'm a warning

 this is a zero configuration package as all [options](#options) have defaults, but you can use them if you wish to modify default behavior, like for example by default 3 alerts are defined with a default icon and color, use `options.alerts` to replace them with your own setup